 Many of our customers are located in Japan, China, or Taiwan.
-Sales outside the U.S. accounted for approximately 100%, 95% and 97% of revenue for the nine months ended September 30, 2023 and the years ended December 31, 2022 and 2021, respectively.
+Sales outside the U.S. accounted for approximately 100% 96.3%, 95% 99.7% and 97% 95.1% of revenue for the nine three months ended September 30, 2023 March 31, 2024 and the years ended December 31, 2022 December 31, 2023 and 2021, 2022, respectively.
 We anticipate that sales outside the U.S. will continue to account for a substantial portion of our revenue in future periods.
 In addition, customers who incorporate our products into their products sell a substantial portion of their products outside of the U.S. All of our products are also manufactured outside of the U.S. and most of our current manufacturers are located in Taiwan.
 Furthermore, most of our employees are located in China, Japan and Taiwan.
 Our Asian operations require significant management attention and resources, and we are subject to many risks associated with operations in Asia, including, but not limited to:

-- outbreaks of health epidemics in China or other parts of Asia, including COVID-19; - difficulties in managing international distributors and manufacturers due to varying time zones, languages and business customs; - compliance with U.S. laws affecting operations outside of the U.S., such as the Foreign Corrupt Practices Act; - reduced or limited protection of our IP, particularly in software, which is more prone to design piracy; - difficulties in collecting outstanding accounts receivable balances; - changes in tax rates, tax laws and the interpretation of those laws; - difficulties regarding timing and availability of export and import licenses; - ensuring that we obtain complete and accurate information from our Asian operations to make proper disclosures in the United States; - political and economic instability, including tensions between China and each of the U.S., Taiwan and Japan; - difficulties in maintaining sales representatives outside of the U.S. that are knowledgeable about our industry and products; - changes in the regulatory environment in China, Japan and Taiwan that may significantly impact purchases of our products by our customers or our customers' sales of their own products; - imposition of new tariffs, quotas, trade barriers and similar trade restrictions on our sales; - varying employment and labor laws; and - greater vulnerability to infrastructure and labor disruptions than in established markets.
+- outbreaks of health epidemics in China or other parts of Asia, including COVID-19, such as the COVID-19 pandemic; - difficulties in managing international distributors and manufacturers due to varying time zones, languages and business customs;

+- compliance with U.S. laws affecting operations outside of the U.S., such as the Foreign Corrupt Practices Act; - reduced or limited protection of our IP, particularly in software, which is more prone to design piracy; - difficulties in collecting outstanding accounts receivable balances; - changes in tax rates, tax laws and the interpretation of those laws; - difficulties regarding timing and availability of export and import licenses; - ensuring that we obtain complete and accurate information from our Asian operations to make proper disclosures in the United States; - political and economic instability and tensions, including tensions between China and each of the U.S., Taiwan and Japan; - difficulties in maintaining sales representatives outside of the U.S. that are knowledgeable about our industry and products; - changes in the regulatory environment in China, Japan and Taiwan that may significantly impact purchases of our products by our customers or our customers' sales of their own products; - imposition of new tariffs, quotas, trade barriers and similar trade restrictions on our sales; - varying employment and labor laws; and - greater vulnerability to infrastructure and labor disruptions than in established markets.